johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 other signer.
 The most obvious example is that each signer's Key-Signing Key must sign a DNSKEY RRset that contains the Zone-Signing Keys for all signers.

+To synchronize data between signers two models are possible: in a "centralized" model there is a single "controller" that decides what changes are needed.
+In a "distributed" model the signers themselves (or an agent of each signer)decide what changes are needed.

+The first model has been implemented previously, and while it works from a technical point of view, it is not a good solution from a risk management point of view.
+The primary problem is that the signers have difficulty accepting that an external third party (the controller) has the ability to change the data (of a customer zone).

+This document is an attempt to address the synchronization problem by proposing a distributed model without a central controller.

 The communication between signers has two parts: first it is necessary to find out what data each signer has for a zone.
 Once all data has